cswartzvi/hamilton/examples/LLM_Workflows/modular_llm_stack/README.md

 # Example structure
 - `run.py` contains the code to test the example.
 It uses `click` to provide a simple command interface.
 - `data_module.py` contains the code to pull data from HuggingFace.
 The code is in a separate Python module since it doesn't depend on the other functionalities and could include more involved preprocessing.
 - `embedding_module.py` contains the code to embed text using either Cohere API, OpenAI API or SentenceTransformer library.
 The use of `@config.when` allows to have all options in the same Python module.
-This allows to quickly rerun your Hamilton DAG by simply changing your config.
+This allows to quickly rerun your Apache Hamilton DAG by simply changing your config.
 You'll see that functions share similar signature to enable interchangeability.
 - `lancedb_module.py`, `weaviate_module.py`, `marqo_module.py` and `pinecone_module.py` implement the same functionalities for each vector database.
-Having the same function names allows Hamilton to abstract away the implementation details and reinforce the notion that both modules shouldn't be loaded simultaneously.
+Having the same function names allows Apache Hamilton to abstract away the implementation details and reinforce the notion that both modules shouldn't be loaded simultaneously.
 - `docker-compose.yml` allows you to start a local instance of Weaviate ([More information](https://weaviate.io/developers/weaviate/installation/docker-compose)).

 # How-to run the example